gpellicciotta/scoreboard/README.md

 This can also be prepared by uploading a JSON file with participant names.

+Via [Github Pages](https://github.com/gpellicciotta/scoreboard), the scoreboard will also be hosted at: [https://www.pellicciotta.com/scoreboard/](https://www.pellicciotta.com/scoreboard/)

 ## Available actions

 - Click on a participant's "+" or "-" buttons to add or subtract a point.